helmedeiros/ruby_bits/README.md

 ###### - SHORT-CIRCUIT - "ASSIGNMENT":

-When you're assigning somethin to a variable is ruby, is important that you keep in mind the evaluation sequence.
+When you're assigning something to a variable is ruby, is important that you keep in mind the evaluation sequence.
 If you have a double AND, the second statement will be only be evaluated when first was true; when you have a false, it will be evaluate only when it has a false;

 ```ruby
 result = nill || 1 #result is 1